 You’ve chosen your test fabric, ironed on your interfacing, cut it out and you are ready to sew…

 7 Set your sewing machine to sew little stitches.

-Use a big stitch and when you stuff your bear it will strain the stitches so you can see them all.
-Stitch small and the stitches will stay invisible.
+If you use a big stitch when you stuff your bear it will strain the stitches so you can see them all.
+So set a small stitch on your machine and the stitches will stay invisible.
 Especially if you’ve chosen a cotton thread that matches your fabric.

 8 Snip the curves